 While not so much as an adult, Carmen did show this as a child with how excited she was to be in the outside world, making her really cute with her determination.

 Julia Argent can be like a lovestruck dork when she tries interacting with Carmen and saying one liners to impress her.
 "The Fashionista Caper" has her practicing what she'd say to Carmen when they meet again, all done in a cute way.

 Alternative Character Interpretation: In the first season finale, when Coach Brunt tries to kill Carmen via a bear hug, was she really trying to kill her for her betrayal or because she thought that giving her a quick death would be far better than whatever V.I.L.E. planned to do with her?

-And You Thought It Would Fail: When the first trailer premiered, it was praised for it's appealing art style but otherwise expected to be no more special than any other reboot that was capitalizing on both millennial nostalgia and "wokeness" by turning a Villain Protagonist from the '90s into a hero.
-Thanks to positive word of mouth about it's gripping plot and excellent characterization once it premiered, it quickly became one of Netflix's most popular animated shows and is largely seen as one of the best reboots ever.
+And You Thought It Would Fail: When the first trailer premiered, it was praised for its appealing art style but otherwise expected to be no more special than any other reboot that was capitalizing on both millennial nostalgia and "wokeness" by turning a 90's Villain Protagonist into a hero.
+Thanks to positive word of mouth about its gripping plot and excellent characterization once it premiered, it quickly became one of Netflix's most popular animated shows and is largely seen as one of the best reboots of The New '10s.

 Zack and Ivy's karaoke duet of "More Than A Feeling" by (who else?)
 Boston in "The Daisho Caper."